jkphl/generator-clearphp/doc/CLEAR-ARCHITECTURE.md

 In my experience, development approaches like [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) and structural concepts as the [Hexagonal Architecture](http://alistair.cockburn.us/Hexagonal+architecture) or the [Onion Architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1/) carry a lot of wisdom but don't necessarily provide practical guidance when it comes to starting off with a new project.
 After several unsatisfactory experiments, I felt a sort of relief when I first read about the [Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html "The Clean Architecture by Bob Martin"), which nicely aggregates some high-level concepts while simplifying things at the same time.
 However, even the Clean Architecture doesn't provide a simple-to-follow recipe for layouting a project, naming classes, files and directories and deciding where to settle a particular functionality.
 So I trial-and-errored myself to the point where I had a rather concise, opinionated implementation of the Clean Architecture that prove useful in several projects, even and especially in combination with each other.
 Le me introduce you to the **Clear Architecture**.

+*Note: I won't go into too much detail regarding the various high-level concepts but rather focus on the practical side of things.
+Please see at the end for a list of readings I recommend for further understanding.
+Also, while I mainly use the Clear Architecture for PHP projects, it should be easily adoptable to other environments as well.
+Please let me know if you succeed (or fail) in doing so.*

 ## Key objectives